 Tinea versicolor is a long-term (chronic) fungal infection of the skin.

-The condition is most common in adolescent boys and young adult men.
+The condition is most common in adolescents and young adults.
 It typically occurs in hot climates.
 It does not spread person to person.

 The main symptom is patches of discolored skin that:

 - Have sharp borders (edges) and fine scales

 - Are often dark reddish to tan in color